OpenRefine/OpenRefine/docs/docs/manual/wikidata.md

 OpenRefine will analyze your schema and make suggestions.
 It does not check for conflicts in your proposed edits, or tell you about redundancies.

 One of the most common suggestions is to attach [a reference to your edits](https://www.wikidata.org/wiki/Help:Sources) - a citation for where the information can be found.
 This can be a book or newspaper citation, a URL to an online page, a reference to a physical source in an archival or special collection, or another source.
 If the source is itself an item on Wikidata, use the relationship [stated in (P248)](https://www.wikidata.org/wiki/Property:P248); otherwise, use [reference URL (P854)](https://www.wikidata.org/wiki/Property:P854) to identify an external source.

+## Wikibases

+Much of the above is also true of other Wikibase instances.
+You can reconcile your dataset against an available Wikibase reconciliation API.

+Wikibase administrators can configure a reconciliation API using the [instructions here](https://openrefine-wikibase.readthedocs.io/en/latest/index.html).